augustin-barillec/google-pandas-load/docs/source/index.rst

 Transfer data seamlessly from and to various locations :

 .. warning::
    In general, data is moved, not copied !
-The precise behaviour is stated `here <Loader.html#moved>`__ .
+The precise behavior is stated `here <Loader.html#moved>`__ .

 .. warning::
-   In general, before data moves to any location, data with the same name already existing in the location is deleted, to make a clean space for the new data to come.
-The precise behaviour is stated `here <Loader.html#pre-deletion>`__ .
+   In general, before data is moved to any location, it will delete any prior existing data having the same name in the location.
+This ensures a clean space for the upcoming data.
+   The precise behavior is stated `here <Loader.html#pre-deletion>`__ .

 .. code-block:: python